adrian-y1/ChatNet/README.md

 ## Overview

 ChatNet is a web application that enables users to chat with each other in real-time.
 It has various features such as a Friend Request System, Global Chat Messaging, Private Chat Messaging, Profile Picture Setting, infinite scroll and more.
-Users can create accounts, change passwords, and set profile pictures to establish their unique online presence. `Django-Channels` was used to create WebSockets/Chat Rooms for `Async Consumers` to facilitate user communication, and the `pillow` library and `Django-Signals` were used to allow users to update their profile image.
+Users can create accounts, change passwords, and set profile pictures to establish their unique online presence. `django-channels` was used to create WebSockets/Chat Rooms for `Async Consumers` to facilitate user communication, and the `pillow` library and `django-signals` were used to allow users to update their profile image.

 This application was developed as the final project for the "[CS50's Web Programming with Python and JavaScript course](https://cs50.harvard.edu/web/2020/)" course offered by Harvard University.